Posted on 1 Comment

 These Cajuns, bless their poor peasant hearts, created one of the finest stocks in the world.
 I had the honor of making one the other day, courtesy of Huntsville’s newest, and possibly its only, seafood market that sells shrimp with the heads still on.
 An aside in case you didn’t know – shrimp heads fall off after three days or so.
 You can sell shrimp with no heads a lot longer.
 Think about that when you’re shopping for shrimp.

 Back to the stock.
 Drop the shrimp heads and skins in a pot of hot olive oil and toss with paprika and black pepper.
 Cook until everything is pink.
 Add a bottle of white wine and cook till it’s reduced.
 Add vegetables, spices, water and boil slowly for an hour or so.
 The result is this rich, red powerful stock.
 So strong it’s what you’d use to revive a dying man.
+This article mentions your favorite at super low prices.
+Choose from same-day delivery, drive-up delivery or order pickup.

 And here’s how to put the stock to good use.
 Make a butter roux – butter and flour stirred until caramel colored – toss in the Cajun trinity – onions, celery, bell peppers – stir in crushed tomatoes and corn and then a generous portion of the shrimp head stock.
 Let it bubble for a long time and then, just before you serve, dump in the shrimp whose heads you recently removed.